Random Facts

 HYDROGEN AS A FUEL (HHO)

-The circuits, materials, and chemicals used on these kits haven’t been tested by any safety agency and could be a hazard for you and could possibly cause damage to your vehicle, including short circuits, fire, corrosion, engine malfunction, among others and of course, voiding any existing vehicle warranty.
+The circuits, materials, and chemicals used on these kits haven’t been tested by any safety agency and may be a hazard for you or may cause damage to your vehicle, including short circuits, fire, corrosion, and engine malfunction among others.
+It may also void any existing warranty of your vehicle.

 HHO Generator Kit